terraform-ibm-modules/ibmcloud-terratest-wrapper/README.md

 ### Example Handling Terraform Outputs

-After the test completes and teardown occurs, the state file will no longer contain the outputs.
-To handle this the last test to execute stores its outputs in `LastTestTerraformOutputs`.
-There is also a helper function to validate that the outputs exist called `ValidateTerraformOutputs` this returns a list of output keys that are missing and an error message with details of the missing keys.
+After the test completes and teardown occurs, the state file no longer contains the outputs.
+To handle this situation, the last test to execute stores its outputs in `LastTestTerraformOutputs`.
+Use the helper function called `ValidateTerraformOutputs` to validate that the outputs exist.
+The function returns a list of output keys that are missing and an error message with details.

 The following example checks if the output exists and contains a certain value.